 As fantastic this experience was, don’t do this at home.
 Giraffes make a horrible mess…

-Is one night enough at the Giraffe Manor?
+Is 1 night Enough at the Giraffe Manor?

 Any questions about the Giraffe Manor in Kenya?
 Let me know in the comments below!